How To Get Over a Breakup?

 When you find yourself struggling after a breakup, tell yourself confidently out loud “I can do this, It’s gonna be alright, I’m smart, great, pretty, handsome, kind…” Whatever is bothering you about yourself at the moment.
 By doing this, you are rewiring your brain which affects how you feel.

-The key is to really mean it and do it many times a day for at last 21 days.
+The key is to really mean it and do it many times a day for at least 21 days.
 Positive affirmations will change your mood and give you the energy you need to function.
 Here’s how you do affirmations properly:

 • always talk in the present tense (I am confident, I am getting more and more confident every day). don’t say “I will get over this.”
 It doesn’t state the time and holds no power.